jolicode/docker-starter/README.md

 ### Requirements

-A docker environment is provided and requires you to have these tools available:
+A Docker environment is provided and requires you to have these tools available:

- * docker
- * docker-compose
+ * Docker
- * fabric
+ * pipenv

 Install and run `pipenv` to install the required tools: